toptal/test-distrib/README.md

 ## features-parser

-[features-parser](./features-parser/README.md) gems is a helper for cucumber-distrib runner. cucumber-distrib is not open-sourced.
+[features-parser](./features-parser/README.md) gem is a helper for cucumber-distrib runner. cucumber-distrib is not open-sourced.